List of returning characters in Kaizoku Sentai Gokaiger: Kaoru Shiba

 When the Gokaigers seek out a samurai as part of their quest for the Greatest Treasure in the Universe, Shiba challenges them to a duel in the hopes of retrieving the Shinkenger Ranger Keys.
-Joe Gibken steps up to her challenge, but a Zangyack attack forces them to postpone their duel.
+Joe Gibken accepts her challenge, but a Zangyack attack forces them to postpone their duel.
 After seeing the Gokaigers' bonds while helping treat Captain Marvelous' injuries, she gives Gibken a Secret Disk, her blessing, and access to her team's Great Power.
 During the events of the film Tokumei Sentai Go-Busters vs. Kaizoku Sentai Gokaiger: The Movie, Shiba delivers a message to the Go-Busters to help them reunite with their comrades after they had been sent back in time.

 Kaoru Shiba is portrayed by Runa Natsui (夏居 瑠奈, Natsui Runa), who reprises her role from Samurai Sentai Shinkenger.